Skip to Content

 • Naproxen sodium.

 The side effects of these drugs include stomach, kidney, and bleeding problems.
+You should check with your doctor before taking these OTC pain relievers to make sure they are safe for you.

 Don't use OTC pain relievers more than twice a week.

-Using these drugs too often risks causing a medicine overuse headache when the drugs stop working.
+Using these drugs too often may cause a medicine overuse headache when the drugs stop working.
 This means your headaches will get worse and happen more often.

 If your headache is chronic and pain relievers don't help, your headache may be a migraine.
 Talk to your doctor about migraine medicine.